REG 04.25.08 Title IX Sexual Harassment Complaint Resolution Procedures

 6.1 Filing a Formal Complaint

-A Complainant or the Title IX Coordinator may file a Formal Complaint at any time by submitting any written document that is physically or electronically signed by the Complainant or Title IX Coordinator, alleges Title IX Sexual Harassment or Retaliation, and requests that the university investigate the allegation.
-The Formal Complaint may be submitted to the OIED through any of the following mechanisms:
+A Complainant may file, or the Title IX Coordinator, may initiate a Formal Complaint at any time by submitting any written document that is physically or electronically signed by the Complainant or Title IX Coordinator, alleges Title IX Sexual Harassment or Retaliation, and requests that the University investigate the allegation.
+The Formal Complaint may be submitted to the OEO through any of the following mechanisms:

 1. By delivering, mailing, or otherwise transmitting the Formal Complaint to the Title IX Coordinator;